jeertmans/avfilters/README.md

    be *quite* slow.

-For performances reasons, a solution is to use bindings to the FFMPEG C libraries, e.g., [PyAV](https://github.com/PyAV-Org/PyAV).
-Moreover, PyAV ships (by default) with pre-built binary wheels linking against FFMPEG C libraries, so you do not need to rely on a *possible* local installation of `ffmpeg`.
+For performances reasons, a solution is to use bindings to the FFmpeg C libraries, e.g., [PyAV](https://github.com/PyAV-Org/PyAV).
+Moreover, PyAV ships (by default) with pre-built binary wheels linking against FFmpeg C libraries, so you do not need to rely on a *possible* local installation of `ffmpeg`.

 Unfortunately, using PyAV can be quite complex,